 This CP does not restrict the subject distinguished names of CA certificates and Delegated OCSP Responder certificates.
 However, CA certificates and Delegated OCSP Responder certificates must have subject distinguished names.
 CA and Delegated OCSP Responder certificate distinguished names may be either a geo-political name or an Internet domain component name.
 Geo-political distinguished names must be composed of any combination of the following attributes: country; organization; organizational unit; and common name.
-Internet domain component; organizational unit; and common name.
+Internet domain component names are composed of the following attributes: domain component; organizational unit; and common name.